Colorectal Cancer Awareness Month

 Studies have shown that patients treated by colorectal surgeons — experts in the surgical and nonsurgical treatment of colon and rectal problems — are more likely to survive colorectal cancer and experience fewer complications.
 This is attributed to colorectal surgeons' advanced training and the high volume of colon and rectal disease surgeries they perform.

 The American Society of Colon and Rectal Surgeons (ASCRS), the leading professional society of colorectal surgeons, is pleased to provide you with the following information on colorectal cancer and its screening, prevention and treatment.

 - The Basic Facts About Colorectal Cancer (.pdf)

 - Download the Screening For Colorectal Cancer Brochure

 - Find out: Are You at Risk for Colorectal Cancer? (.pdf)

-- Learn 6 Steps to Lowering Your Risk of Colorectal Cancer (.pdf)
+- 6 Steps to Lowering Your Risk of Colon Cancer (.pdf)

 - Take a self-test on colorectal cancer